randyn79/lottery_combinations/README.md

 # lottery_combinations
 Generates a list of lottery combinations based on the number of balls drawn and the number of balls in the pool.

-Currently works for very low input numbers (for testing I am using 3 regular balls drawn from a pool of 10 numbers and 1 special ball drawn (mega ball, power ball, etc.) from a pool of 10 numbers).
-For larger, more realistic inputs
-I receive a MemoryError.
-I am currently running a 32 bit version of Python and while changing to a 64 bit version may help, the direction I will take is to create a branch and do some experimentation to see if I can code this in a more memory efficient way.
+Assumes that there is a main pool of balls and a pool of special balls (mega ball, power ball, etc).
+Assumes that there is one pool for each type of ball with no repeated numbers.